Friday, January 28, 2011

 Umlala - Floor Dolls

 I really don't like it when plans suddenly change.
 Sometimes it turns out for the best but usually it's just annoying.
-I was supposed to see these guys in concert, but unfortunately it didn't work out-for reasons beyond my control.
+I was supposed to see these guys in concert, but unfortunately it didn't work out.
 Oh well, hopefully some other time.

 http://www.myspace.com/umlalainuse